nezaj/logs/fitness.md

 Fitness Log
 ## Goals
-* Eat <2000cals per week -> April 1st
+* Eat <1850cals per week -> April 1st
-* Can have ice-cream / cookies every now and then
+* Eat enlightened ice-cream on jiu-jitsu days
+* Be aware of the effect foods will have on your pull-ups/lifting performance
 * No binges, even while visting home

 ### Day